cztomsik/napigen/README.md

 ## Complete example

-First, you need to create a new library:
+First, create a new library:

 ```bash
 mkdir example